FILE CLOSED – The B.C. Legislature approved updates to the B.C. Labour Relations Code on May 28, 2019.

 The recommendations have not yet been proposed in the Legislature or passed into law.
 The Minister of Labour reserves the right to introduce additional changes or amendments that deviate from these recommendations.

 The Ministry of Labour invited public feedback on the panel’s recommendations up to Nov.
 30, 2018.
-The minister also announced that “additional consultations with key stakeholders” would be undertaken as government prepares amendments to the Code to be brought forward in the spring of 2019.
+The minister also announced that “additional consultations with key stakeholders” would be undertaken as the government prepares amendments to the Code to be brought forward in the spring of 2019.

 VRCA also supported the British Columbia Construction Association’s effort to prepare an official response for submission on behalf of B.C.’s four regional construction associations.